 Low income and the one-parent family is a frustrating combination for attending college.
-While federal and/or state financial aid is available for these students, the amount of grants and loans have not kept up with the rising cost of higher education.
+While federal and/or state financial aid is available for these students, the amount of school grants for single mothers and loans have not kept up with the rising cost of higher education.
 Although all types of families must make concessions for the student or parent to attend college, one-parent families usually have extremely limited income and no assets to assist with college expenses.

 However, there are a number of resources available to low-income, one-parent families which may help with family income.
 There is a staggering number of single-parent families with children under the age of 18.
 These children, and often the parent, dream of going to college.
 But how can they afford it?

-Completing the FAFSA form is required to receive federal aid.
+Completing the FAFSA form is required to receive federal aid

 Of course, everyone should fill out the Free Application for Federal Student Aid, or FAFSA.
 Like the name says it is free, and it can be completed online at www.fafsa.ed.gov.
 The U.S. Department of Education makes some $80 billion in grants, loans, and work-study assistance available each year.
 Some of this assistance, such as Pell Grants, are based upon need and calculated according to the family’s expected contribution toward their education.

 Research school grants for single mothers and low incoming households funding as much as possible